pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

 Use your model in the wild
 --------------------------

 Let's say we're happy with how our model is performing at this point - we want to do something with it!
-Productionize for serving, publish on the Hugging Face Hub, etc.
+Productionize it for serving, publish on the Hugging Face Hub, etc.
-As we mentioned above, one of the benefits of handling of the checkpoint conversion is that you can directly work with standard formats.
-This helps with interoperability with other libraries since torchtune doesn't add yet another format to the mix.
+Since we handle checkpoint conversion, you can directly work with standard formats.

 Use with Hugging Face ``from_pretrained()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~